Managing Artistic Director(805) 781-3889 x10

 Born and raised on the Central Coast, Lacey grew up in a very musical family.
 She started taking piano lessons when she was four years old and continued playing through college (and still does!)
 Her first experiences with theatre were sitting on her father’s trumpet case in the orchestra pit while he played for musicals with Pioneer Players.
 Over more than 20 years, she has been involved with nearly 100 theatrical productions with companies from Paso Robles to Santa Maria, serving as actor, volunteer, technician, stage manager, and music director.
 Lacey holds a BA in Business Administration from University of La Verne and is a certificated substitute teacher for the Atascadero School District.
-She accompanies the choirs at Atascadero Jr. High School and plays piano for Coastal Adult School voice classes.
-She owns and manages a music business with her wife, Danielle, teaching private piano and voice lessons, offering parent/child music classes for infants and toddlers, providing monthly workshops for musicians and actors, and facilitating music and movement sessions for adults.
-Lacey is honored to be a part of SLO REP staff!
+She also plays piano for Coastal Adult School voice classes and often plays in the orchestra at PCPA.
+She owns and manages Lyrics and Melodies Stuido with her wife, Danielle, where they teach private piano, guitar, and voice lessons, offer parent/child music classes for infants and toddlers, and provide group classes and workshops for actors and musicians of all ages.

 Assistant Technical Directorassistanttd@slorep.org